$q$-Derivative Grammar: Introduction

 \section{Introduction}

-The concept of {\it context-free grammar} in Combinatorics was first introduced by Chen \cite{Chen-1993} in 1993.
-Within this framework, Chen derived elegant proofs of Fa\'a di Bruno's formula, along with several identities involving Bell polynomials, Stirling numbers, and symmetric functions.
+Context-free grammars, originating from computer science and proposed by Noam Chomsky, serve as the theoretical foundation of programming languages, see \cite{Chomsky-1956, Chomsky-1959, Hopcroft-Ullman-1969}.
+Sch\"utzenberger~\cite{Schutzenberger-1962,Schutzenberger-1963} observed that grammars provide recursive specifications for combinatorial structures and can therefore be used to study their ordinary generating functions.
+This was later developed into the Delest--Sch\"utzenberger--Viennot (DSV) methodology~\cite{Delest1996,Viennot1985}, which translates suitable unambiguous grammars into functional equations for ordinary generating functions.
+Moreover, \(q\)-analogues of the DSV methodology, formulated in terms of \(q\)-grammars, were developed by Dubernard~\cite{Dubernard1993} and Duchon~\cite{Duchon1998,Duchon1999}.
+In 1993, Chen~\cite{Chen-1993} associates a formal derivative with each context-free grammar and extends it by linearity and the Leibniz rule.
+Using the resulting properties of the formal derivative, rigorous grammatical calculus can be performed.
+Within this framework, Chen \cite{Chen-1993} derived elegant proofs of Fa\`a di Bruno's formula, along with several identities involving Bell polynomials, Stirling numbers, and symmetric functions.
 In particular, the Lagrange inversion formula receives a concise grammatical interpretation, from which Cayley's formula for labeled trees follows in a natural way.
-Subsequently, in 1996, Dumont significantly extended the theory of context-free grammars to a variety of other combinatorial models \cite{Dumont-1996}.
-Substantial progress in this direction has been achieved over the past decade.
+Subsequently, Dumont~\cite{Dumont-1996} substantially extended Chen's grammatical method by providing numerous examples of grammars with finite and infinite alphabets together with their combinatorial interpretations.
+Since then, this approach has been further developed and applied to a broad range of enumerative problems.
 An overview of these developments is presented in Appendix \ref{sec:survey}.

-The objective of this paper is to develop a $q$-analogue of context-free grammar, which we refer to as the {\it $q$-derivative grammar} (or $q$-grammar for short).
+The objective of this paper is to develop a $q$-analogue of grammatical calculus developed by Chen ~\cite{Chen-1993}, which we refer to as the {\it $q$-derivative grammar} (or $q$-grammar for short).
 To the best of our knowledge, no such $q$-analogue has been constructed in the past three decades, apart from a study about the multivariable tangent and secant $q$-derivative polynomials due to Foata and Han \cite{Foata-Han-2012}.

 Constructing a $q$-analogue of combinatorial context-free grammar poses substantial challenges.
 Beyond introducing the additional parameter $q$ consistently throughout all computations, this generalization fundamentally converts elementary commutative calculations into highly nontrivial non-commutative operations.
 We address this non-commutative obstacle in Section \ref{sec:noncom} using the $q$-product formula for the $q$-derivative~\cite{Foata-Han-2012}.